 - Every 4 to 6 weeks, discard some of the liquid and add either fresh sweet tea (up to 80% of the jar) or sugar (¼ cup per quart of liquid).
 Stir to combine.

-- The fresh sugar tea is preferable as it provides all the nutrients the SCOBY needs to survive and thrive during the break.
+- Fresh sugar tea is preferable as it provides all the nutrients the SCOBY needs to survive and thrive during the break.

 - If adding sweet tea is not an option, adding only sugar should keep the SCOBY going for a few cycles before the SCOBY begins to suffer.
 Note that over time, liquid will evaporate from the jar and should be replaced.